LittleSound/slimeform/README.md

 Base on modern CSS utilities class and component-based design, it has now become way more easier to write your own `<input>` component in specific style and assemble them as a form, however, when you need to integrate form state management and rule validation with all the related input fields, the problem will be more complex.

+So I started to experiment a solution to achieve this kind of functionalities, and naming it with SlimeForm, which means this utilities would try it best to fit in the forms just like the slime does 💙.

+SlimeForm is a form state management and validator which is **dependency free**, **no internal validation rules shipped and required**.
+By binding all native or custom components through `v-model`, SlimeForm is able to manage and validate values reactively.

 ## TODO

 - [x] Improve the functionalities